The Green Slime: Reception

 Contemporary reviews of the film were mostly negative.
 Monthly Film Bulletin referred to the film as "junior league science fiction" that was "certainly schoolboy stuff".
 The review commented on the monsters in the film, stating that "the first appearance of the green slime looks promising, but the transformation of the lurid jelly into stock monsters is something of a let-down".
 Variety referred to the film as "a poor man's version of 2001", and described the story, script and special effects as "amateurish".
 The New York Times stated that the film "opens promisingly, keeps it up for about half an hour but then fades badly [...] the picture falls to pieces when the green menace becomes an army of rubbery-looking goblins".

 In a retrospective review, Stuart Galbraith IV discussed the film in his book Japanese Science Fiction, Fantasy and Horror Films, finding that Fukasaku's direction was "flat and uninteresting" and that the special effects by ex-Toho employees Yukio Manoda and Akira Watanabe were worse than their previous work with Eiji Tsuburaya, noting that the "miniatures are badly lit and lacking in detail".
 Galbraith commented that the film was "ultimately undone by some of the most laughably ridiculous monsters in screen history" and that "the film isn't bad until the critters show up".
 In Phil Hardy's book Science Fiction (1984), the film was described as "not a very convincing entry in the vegetable monster movie subgenre".

 On Rotten Tomatoes, the film holds an approval rating of 23% based on 13 reviews, with a weighted average rating of 4.5 out of 10.

 Aftermath and influence

-The Green Slime was used for the pilot episode of the film-mocking television series Mystery Science Theater 3000 in 1988 on KTMA.
-The episode differed from others as it lacked the character Tom Servo, instead featuring a puppet named Beeper who only spoke in beeps that Crow T. Robot could understand.
-It was also a major source of inspiration for the 1979 board game The Awful Green Things from Outer Space.
+Excerpts from The Green Slime were used for the pilot episode of the film-mocking television series Mystery Science Theater 3000, produced in 1988 for Minneapolis-area television station KTMA.
+The pilot included human host (and series creator) Joel Hodgson, accompanied by Crow T. Robot.
+It did not include the character Tom Servo.
+His role evolved from a puppet named Beeper who spoke in high-pitched tones only Crow could understand.

 Every year The Green Slime Award is given out for that year's worst in science fiction at Bubonicon, a tradition started by writer Roy Tackett in 1976.